zhlgh603/django-south/docs/installation.rst

 Installation
 ============

-South's current release is :ref:`0.8.4 <0-8-4-release-notes>`.
+South's current release is :ref:`1.0 <1-0-release-notes>`.

 There are a few different ways to install South:

- - :ref:`Using easy_install <installation-easy-install>` (or pip), which is recommended if you want stable releases.
+ - :ref:`Using pip or easy_install <installation-easy-install>`, which is recommended if you want stable releases.
  - :ref:`Using a Mercurial checkout <installation-mercurial>`, recommended if you want cutting-edge features.
- - :ref:`Using our downloadable archives <installation-archives>`, useful if you don't have easy_install or Mercurial.

 Some Linux distributions are also starting to include South in their package repositories; if you're running unstable Debian you can